-HIS 121 WORLD HISTORY I (3T) 3 credits
+HIS 121 WORLD HISTORY I (3T)

-This course surveys social, intellectual, economic, and political developments which have molded the modern world.
+3 credits This course surveys social, intellectual, economic, and political developments which have molded the modern world.
 Focus is on both non-western and western civilizations from the prehistoric to the early modern era.

-HIS 122 WORLD HISTORY II (3T) 3 credits
+WORLD HISTORY II (3T) HIS 122

-This course is a continuation of HIS 121; it covers world history, both western and non-western, from the early modern era to the present.
+This course is a continuation of HIS 121: it covers world history, both western and non-western, from the early modern era to the present.

-HIS 201 UNITED STATES HISTORY I (3T) 3 credits
+UNITED STATES HISTORY I (3T) HIS 201 3 credits